Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script creates a directory with 751 permissions in the working directory
+This script changes group owner for a file